Sustainability Bonds: Criticism and controversies

 Several authors and studies have raised concerns about the risk of greenwashing, when revenues are not systematically applied to activities with positive environmental outcomes.
 Further indicating that this risk is accentuated by the lack of a clear and unique definition of what makes a bond "sustainable".

+The same argument could be said for sustainability bonds as well.
+The bonds could serve finance projects that in reality don't have any impact at all on the environment and society; the behavior being explained by the increasing external pressure to engage in sustainability initiatives.